nicole-numfocus/pandas-czi/proposal.md

 ## Documentation Validation

-To improve the quality and consistency of Pandas documentation, we've developed tooling to check docstrings in a variety of ways.
+To improve the quality and consistency of Pandas' documentation, we've developed tooling to check docstrings in a variety of ways.
 Every docstring is checked for

 1. Consistency: Ensuring that every docstring has the same components